← Back to Blog

 Once the contract mismatch was visible, the fix was small.
 One commit changed three things:

 1. Button labels."Set Takeoff" became "Set Clip Start."
 "Set Landing" became "Set Clip End."
-Plus a subtext: "include about 0.5 seconds before the takeoff and after the landing."
+Plus a subtext: "leave a little padding before and after the jump."

 2. Visual guide.The trim UI got a quality band — a green "good clip" zone and red "too tight" edges, plus a tooltip showing the recommended clip structure.